Updated July 10, 2023

 Hive is the data warehousing tool built on top of Hadoop for data processing for large data sets.
-It is released in 2010 and the most widely used tool for ETL and processing of data.
-After the release, Hive came over with lots of improvement and bug fixes with its versions upgraded.
-The latest stable release for hive came in 2019 August that is in use.
-There are various versions which were released for HIVE, making it more durable and function enhancement.
+It was released in 2010 and is the most widely used ETL and data processing tool.
+After the release, Hive came over with many improvements and bug fixes with its versions upgraded.
+The latest stable release for Hive came in August 2019 that is in use.
+HIVE has undergone several updates, resulting in increased durability and improved functionality.

 Top 7 Versions of Hive

-The various ways of running Hive using these versions are described below.
+The various ways of running a hive using these versions are described below.

 1. Version 0.9.0

-Hive version 0.9.0 fixed the bug for timestampWritable.java that was causing data corruption. this was the initial version with the release date as 3 Dec 2013.
-Working with Map Reduce version 2.x,3.x a lot more functionalities were introduced, and the bug was solved.
+Hive version 0.9.0 fixed the bug for timestampWritable.java that was causing data corruption.
+This was the initial version with the release date as 3 Dec 2013.
+Map Reduce versions 2.x and 3.x introduced various new functionalities and resolved existing bugs.
 The get schema() function was not returning the correct schema for Explain queries.
-Hdfs was hardcoded that came to be as the barrier for the use of other file systems.
-So there were lots of these types of bugs that were introduced in this version of the hive.
+Hdfs were hard coded, which was the barrier to using other file systems.
+The Hive’s latest version included numerous bugs of this kind.

 2. Version 0.10.0

-This version of hive fixed several noted down issues as the release came sooner after the 0.9 version.
-Several bugs as described as syntax was not supported, memory leakage was there, and the null pointer except by nested UDF’s so these bugs were resolved, and the newer version of Hive 0.10 was introduced.
+This hive version fixed several noted issues as the release came sooner after the 0.9 version.
+The software had some problems with bugs that caused syntax errors, memory leakage, and null pointer replacement within nested UDFs.
+However, these bugs have been fixed in the updated version of Hive 0.10.

 3. Version 0.11.0

 While mixing Avro and snappy null values was returned, this bug was also solved in this release.
-Also inserting multiple overwrite into multiple tables was storing the same results in all the tables that were also handled in this release over.
+Also, inserting multiple overwrite into multiple tables stored the same results in all the tables handled in this release.

 4. Version 0.12.0

 This release for Hive added a new Data Type Date.
-This data type made it easy for a date to be inserted in the hive columns.
-The contents in the scratch directories were cleaned up now.
-We had the ability to define functions with HQL.
-Exchange partition was introduced in the Hive version.
+This data type made inserting a date in the hive columns easy.
+The system now cleans up the contents in the scratch directories.
+We could define functions with HQL.
+The development team introduced the exchange partition functionality in the Hive version.

-Spark SQL was introduced to be working with HIVE; we can also use the hive with HBASE.
+Spark SQL was introduced to work with HIVE; we can also use the Hive with HBASE.
 Format_number started supporting the decimal data type.
-Earlier Hive continuously retries to delete a lock even when Zookeeper responds to the non-existence of a node, so this bug was resolved in this release of the hive as it no longer tries for this job.
-Varchar data type was introduced now in Hive, and in-memory PTF transactions were supported.
+In this release of the Hive, the development team resolved the bug that caused Hive to continuously retry deleting a lock even when Zookeeper responded that the node did not exist.
+As a result, Hive no longer attempts this operation unnecessarily.
+The Hive has introduced the Varchar data type and supports in-memory PTF transactions.

 5. Version 0.13.0

-Hive came upon with another update over mid of 2014 adding some extra features again over Hive’s functionalities and making it much stronger.
-Some of the extra features like char data type, Support over subqueries, Permanent UDF’s, ORC file footer, hive precision were introduced in this release.
-The permission while creating or dropping a database was modified as the same, can be done only by checking the user’s permission.
+Hive came upon another update over mid of 2014, adding some extra features to Hive’s functionalities and making it much stronger.
+This release introduced several additional features, including the char data type, subquery support, permanent UDFs, ORC file footer support, and improved hive precision.
+While creating or dropping a database, the permission was modified as the same, which can be done only by checking the user’s permission.
 It started skipping the Header and Footer rows while reading the data file.
-A UDF was introduced to calculate the distance between geographical coordinates.
+You can use an introduced UDF to calculate the distance between geographical coordinates.

-Now parquet Text data was readable, and we were able to determine the version of the hive we are using HIVE API or CLI.
+Now parquet Text data was readable, and we could determine the version of the Hive we are using HIVE API or CLI.
 We can now submit multiple queries at a time separated by a; The decision for adjusting the mapper and reducer based on input file size was also available from this release version.
-The secure mode was enabled for starting in the Hive Meta store and was Kerberos enabled.
+They enabled secure mode and Kerberos when starting the Hive Meta store.
 Daylight savings were handled correctly.

 6. Version 1.0.0

-Hive came up with a new version with some improvements over performance and other features.
+Hive came up with a new version with some improvements in performance and other features.
 We can connect to JDBC with a hive server using the SASL QOP parameter.
-Hive came with the property of (hive.optimize.insert.dest.volume=true) that created the hive scratch directory in the same volume as the target table.
+Hive came with the property of (Hive.optimize.insert.dest.volume=true) that created the hive scratch directory in the same volume as the target table.

 7. Version 1.2.1

-This version on Hive was released in mid of 2015 were hive odbc drivers were introduced.
-The hive shells were no longer giving an error after the start, so that was a major change over this version.
+The release of this version of Hive took place in the middle of 2015, alongside the launch of Hive ODBC drivers.
+The hive shells no longer gave an error after the start, a major change over this version.
 Hive meta store started making tables correctly, and no other exceptions ( such as lock exception) came while running a query.
-This was a stable version of the hive, and major bugs were resolved over this version.
+The development team released a stable version of the Hive and resolved major bugs in it.

-Here from the above article, we saw how the hive originated and the various versions introduced in the Hive, making it much more stable and powerful for big data processing.
-All the changes introduced in the hive versions were as par the challenges we started facing for big data processing.
-All of these were resolved substantially, making hive more powerful for data processing.
+Here from the above article, we saw how the Hive originated and the various versions introduced in the Hive, making it much more stable and powerful for big data processing.
+All the changes introduced in the hive versions were as par with the challenges we started facing for big data processing.
+They resolved these substantially, making the Hive more powerful for data processing.